padogrid/bundle-hazelcast-4n5-app-perf_test_session-cluster-session/README.md

 }
 ```

-:exclamation: Make sure to index your keys to get the optimal predicate query performance.
+❗️ Make sure to index your keys to get the optimal predicate query performance.
 See the examples shown below.

 ---